fbpx

 “There’s only one roll of film in the camera,” Dad warned.
 “That’s 36 shots for two days.
 Choose your images wisely.”

 When I remember those two days, I remember how it felt to be so free.
 I wandered the strange city with that Olympus OM-10 around my neck and followed my instincts as I hunted for photographs.
+I had all kinds of adventures!

 That camera became my best friend.
 Together, we explored the world as I sought to find my place in it.

-When I returned home, my Dad died.
+When I returned home, Dad died.

 It happened unexpectedly – right before my wedding.
 I was marrying a photographer of great repute.
-I’d considered quitting photography myself, not wanting to share a profession with my husband.

 And then on our honeymoon, my Olympus OM-10 was stolen.